Protecting coherence from the environment via Stark many-body localization in a Quantum-Dot Simulator: Conclusions and discussion

 Crucially, in the $\ell-$bit (conservation law) basis of the system, the dynamical $\ell-$bit excitations are off-diagonal and hence have the potential to store quantum information as logical qubits.
 The dynamical $\ell-$bits are fully protected both from the many-body electron-electron interactions and the phonons coming from the quantum point contacts.
 In this sense, they provide a possible route to preserve quantum coherence in experimentally achievable mesoscopic semiconductor QD array set-up \cite{Heinrich2021, vandyke2020protecting, Petta_Science, Santos2020}.
 As the dynamical $\ell-$bits have overlap in space and are present throughout the system they, in a sense, extend standard notions of noiseless subsystems \cite{noiseless1,noiseless2,noiseless3} because there is no well-defined separation between the system and bath.

-Our work thus opens the possibility of quantum error correction not only for quantum memory, but also for gate operations \cite{PreskillReview}.
-More specifically, we have shown how to operate passively error correcting gates on the dynamical $\ell$-bits that could allow for universal quantum computing in the setup proposed.
-The main advantage of our approach is that the thermalization dynamics of the Hamiltonian itself corrects the errors occurred both during the gate operation and during the storage.
-The setup should be contrasted with well-known noiseless subsystems, decoherence free sub-spaces and related structures \cite{Viola1,Viola2} because we do not require a clear physical separation between the system, hosting a quantum register, and an \emph{environment} that introduces errors.
-Rather in our case the full many-body system is a register of mutually overlapping dynamical l-bits reinforced by the thermalization.
+Our work thus opens the possibility of quantum error correction not only for quantum memory but also for gate operations \cite{PreskillReview}.
+More specifically, we have shown how to operate passively error-correcting gates on the dynamical $\ell$-bits that could allow for universal quantum computing in the setup proposed.
+The main advantage of our approach is that the thermalization dynamics of the Hamiltonian itself correct the errors that occurred both during the gate operation and during the storage.
+The setup should be contrasted with well-known noiseless subsystems, decoherence-free sub-spaces, and related structures \cite{Viola1,Viola2} because we do not require a clear physical separation between the system, hosting a quantum register, and an \emph{environment} that introduces errors.
+Rather in our case, the full many-body system is a register of mutually overlapping dynamical $\ell$-bits reinforced by the thermalization.

+{Having emphasized the thermalization-based error correction, we briefly elaborate on the possible readout mechanisms.
+The go-to method for reading out semiconductor quantum-dot qubits is spin-to-charge conversion \cite{burkard_semiconductor_2023}.
+However, our proposal requires a dense array of many qubits, $\mathcal{O} \gg 10$.
+Then the spin-to-charge conversion readout requires two charge reservoirs to be placed near the qubit to be read, complicating the placement of the reservoirs in the dense array \cite{ciriano-tejel_spin_2021, oakes_fast_2023}.
+One way to circumvent this issue is a spin-readout method based on spin-dependent tunneling combined with gate-based reflectometry of a neighboring quantum dot to act as a charge sensor, as proposed in Ref. \cite{ciriano-tejel_spin_2021}.
+Similar single electron box-based readouts look promising for the readout \cite{oakes_fast_2023}. }